seasonedcc/stoopy/README.md

 { name: 'name', // required
 label: 'label', // if none is provided, will default to Name (Capitalized)
 type: 'fieldType', // if none is provided, will default to text
+optional: true, // if set to true, the field can be skiped without filling.
+By default, all fields are required.
 choices: ['choice1', { value: 'choice2', label: 'differentName' }], // if using default multiple choice inputs like radio, select, etc
 Component: ({ value, setValue, color })  => (
   <input